bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 Then you need to change a few project settings, in particular we need to change the project's SDK to `Microsoft.NET.Sdk.Razor`, remember to set `RazorLangVersion` to `3.0`,  and set the `<TargetFramework>` to `netcoreapp3.1`, since bUnit builds on `.netstandard 2.1`.

-To do so, change the first part of the test project's `.csproj` file to look like this.:
+To do so, change the first part of the test projects `.csproj` file to look like this.:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Razor">